Memphis Sounds: 1972–73 season

-1973–1974 season
+1973–74 season

 The Tams picked up draft picks Larry Kenon and Larry Finch.
-The Tams also used a draft pick to select underclassman David Thompson but Thompson stayed in college.
+The Tams also used a draft pick to select underclassman David Thompson, but he stayed in college.
 Finley had asked the ABA to look into his claims that ABA president Bill Daniels had a conflict of interest due to asking Finley to pay him a finder's fee for helping Finley find potential buyers for his team.
 The ABA declined to investigate Finley's charges.

-Finley tried to sell the team to a group of investors from Providence, Rhode Island but no sale was forthcoming.
+Finley tried to sell the team to a group of investors from Providence, Rhode Island, with a potential interest in moving the team there, but no sale was forthcoming.
 For much of the summer, the Tams' status was up in the air.
-Bass had resigned to take a position with the league, and the team offices had been closed since mid-June.
-It was not until late August that Finley sent word that the Tams would play.
+Bass had resigned to become the ABA's supervisor of officials, and the team offices had been closed since mid-June.
+Finley spent much of the summer recovering from heart problems, but remained silent about his plans even after leaving the hospital.
+It was not until late August that Finley sent word that the Tams would play for the upcoming season.
 In the process, he'd held up almost all of the league's radio and TV contracts.
-Even then, the team had no coach and virtually no front office when training camp opened in September.
+Even then, the team had no coach and virtually no front office when training camp opened up in September.
 Finally, two days before the team's first preseason game, Butch van Breda Kolff was hired as general manager and head coach.

-The Tams signed Charlie Edge, traded Larry Kenon to the New York Nets for Jim Ard and John Baum and traded Johnny Neumann to the Utah Stars for Glen Combs, Ronnie Robinson, Mike Jackson and cash.
-George Thompson played in the ABA All Star game but the team had another poor season, finishing with 21 wins and 63 losses—the worst record in all of pro basketball.
+The Tams signed Charlie Edge, traded Larry Kenon to the New York Nets for Jim Ard and John Baum, and traded Johnny Neumann to the Utah Stars for Glen Combs, Ronnie Robinson, Mike Jackson, and cash.
+George Thompson played in the ABA All-Star game, but the team had another poor season, finishing with 21 wins and 63 losses—the worst record in all of pro basketball.

-With their poor play the team's home attendance dropped by about one third from the prior season as the Tams averaged 2,331 fans per home game.
-This was largely because Finley seemed to lose whatever interest he had in the Tams.
+With their poor play, the team's home attendance dropped by about one-third from the prior season as the Tams averaged 2,331 fans per home game.
+This was largely because Finley seemed to lose whatever interest he had left in the Tams.
 He went weeks without communicating with van Breda Kolff about team business or roster moves.
-He also stopped putting out programs, replacing them with free typed mimeographed lineup sheets.
-Van Breda Kolff was visibly frustrated with the situation, telling Basketball News that the Tams would be a solid franchise if they had solid backing.
+He also stopped putting out programs entirely, replacing them with free typed mimeographed lineup sheets.
+Van Breda Kolff was visibly frustrated with the situation, telling Basketball News that the Tams would be a solid franchise if they just had solid backing.